Tom Forman (cartoonist)

 Tom Forman (May 2, 1936 – May 18, 1996) was an American comic strip cartoonist.
 Born in Detroit, Michigan, he graduated with a bachelor's degree in government from California State University, Los Angeles.

+Career

 He is best known as the co-creator of the classic comic strip Motley's Crew along with Ben Templeton.
 His pre-1997 take on the comic strip involved Mike Motley's career as a blue-collar worker, sports, and his friends.

+Legacy

 After Forman died of cancer, the storylines of the comic strip he helped create became more feminine and had "touchy-feely" parts at various points in the storyline.
 They dealt with being forced to say "hi" to the in-laws under embarrassing circumstances, attending various weddings, and letting out bottled emotions.
-This new spin on the comic strip alienated many older male viewers and may have led to its retirement on January 1, 2000.
+This new spin on the comic strip alienated many older male viewers, and may have led to its retirement on January 1, 2000.